What to do if you suspect your child has autism

 - Learn more about autism spectrum disorder

 Much of the fear around autism comes from a lack of understanding of what autism spectrum disorder is.
 The first thing you should do if you suspect your child has autism is to learn more about what the condition actually is.

 Autism is generally thought to be a complex genetic disorder that affects early development.
 You can read more about autism spectrum disorder here.

 Typically, children will display early warning signs that might indicate that they have a form of autism spectrum disorder, which typically relate to the way they communicate and behave with other people.

-If your child isn’t reaching these key childhood developmental milestones [INTERNAL LINK TO BLOG], the next step you should take is to consult your healthcare professional.
+If your child isn’t reaching these key childhood developmental milestones, the next step you should take is to consult your healthcare professional.

 As autism spectrum disorder means different things for different people, your healthcare practitioners are best equipped to assess whether your child has autism.